updated on 20 February 2025

 Training

-We offer a range of training courses and events for barristers, including meetings and networking opportunities at a range of locations in England, Wales, and other jurisdictions.
-This helps to assist barristers in developing a list of contacts and clients while helping to strengthen and extend international work and networking opportunities.
+We offer a range of training courses and events for barristers, networking opportunities at a range both at home and abroad.
+This helps barristers to develop a list of contacts and clients while helping to strengthen and extend international work and networking opportunities.

-The General Council of the Bar is the approved regulator for the Bar of England and Wales.
-It discharges its regulatory functions through the independent Bar Standards Board (BSB).
-The BSB regulates barristers in England and Wales and is responsible for setting standards of conduct for barristers and authorising barristers to practise, monitoring the service provided by barristers to assure quality.
-The BSB’s remit also includes the education and training requirements for becoming a barrister as well as setting continuing training requirements to ensure that barristers’ skills are maintained throughout their careers, and the organisation handles complaints.
+The Bar Standards Board (BSB) regulates barristers in England and Wales and is responsible for setting standards of conduct for barristers and authorising barristers to practise, monitoring the service provided by barristers to assure quality.
+The BSB’s remit also includes the education and training requirements for becoming a barrister as well as setting continuing training requirements to ensure that barristers’ skills are maintained throughout their careers.

 The ‘cab rank’ rule

-Barristers in England and Wales are mostly self-employed and operate independently under the ‘cab rank’ rule.
-This rule requires barristers to accept work otherwise known as instructions in any field in which they’re an expert, the area of law they practise.
+Barristers in England and Wales operate independently under the ‘cab rank’ rule, based on the premise that taxi drivers pick up the first customer at the taxi rank.
+This rule requires barristers to accept work (otherwise known as instructions) in any field in which they’re an expert, the area of law they practise.
 Barristers are paid a fee to do the work.

 The cab rank rule means a barrister must take a case that’s within their knowledge and expertise provided they’re free to do so, no matter how unpalatable the case.
 The cab rank rule exists regardless of the barrister’s personal views or opinions about the client or the case.